Thibaud-TR/Movie_advice/README.md

-# We create a web app for movie recommendation
+# This is a web app for movie recommendation